 While TPR is primarily associated with young learners, it can also be adapted for learners of other age groups, especially beginner-level language learners or those who prefer a more physical and interactive approach to learning.

->>>Read more: Which documents do I need to teach English in Vietnam
+Read more: Different types of institutions to teach English in Vietnam

 Does TPR work with adults?